What it means

 Execution bridge

-Strategy without cadence becomes a slide deck the team slowly works around.
+Strategy without a rhythm becomes a slide deck the team slowly works around.

 Why it matters now

-Marketing has more data, more tools, more channels, and more AI-generated activity than ever.
-That makes operating cadence more important, not less.
-Without a clear rhythm, teams confuse motion with progress: more content, more dashboards, more experiments, more meetings, but no sharper decisions.
+Marketing has more data, more tools, more channels, and more AI-generated output than ever.
+That makes the operating cadence more important, not less.
+Without a clear rhythm, teams mistake motion for progress: more content, more dashboards, more experiments, more meetings, but no sharper decisions.

 | Signal | Weak cadence looks like | Strong cadence looks like |